shuvankarhh/Stock/README.md

 Update after deploy:

+Before deploying to server:
+1) set .cpanel.yml to replace destination direcetory in the file.
+Path is where you want cpanel Git Version Control to write the fiels when the connections is made and when the subsequent deployments are made.
+2) This is ehat needs to be chnaged: "- export DEPLOYPATH=/home/aq3lrhscsvdi/public_html/fullforcefinancial.com/fringe" "aq3lrhscsvdi" is from the main cpanel page's current user.

+After deploying to server:
 1) Add .env to root
 2) Modify .env for current app install
 3) Add "vendor" dir to root (zip is in C:...\ ...Platform\ ...Projects\Base Applet folder)